Mina Crandon: Scientific American

 They visited again on August 23, 1924, for a few days.
 On the August visit, Houdini exposed the mechanics used during the séance, along with other people involved in creating the noises during the séance.
 Houdini asked her to wear an apparatus which prevented her from using her legs.
 The apparatus was a large cabinet-box leaving only her head and hands sticking out.
-On August 25 with Comstock and Houdini in a séance Crandon was placed in the cabinet.
+On August 25 with Comstock and Houdini in a séance Margery was placed in the cabinet.
 A box with a bell was placed on a table in front of the cabinet.
 During the séance the bell made a noise but when the lights were turned on it was revealed the lid of the cabinet-box had been forced open.
 Houdini claimed Crandon had cheated and had rung the bell herself.

 There was much disagreement among the committee, and in the end, only Carrington voted in favor of Crandon.
 However, committee Secretary Malcolm Bird leaked to the press that the committee was leaning toward a positive vote.
 Incensed, committee member Harry Houdini returned from abroad to submit his dissenting vote.
 His efforts to discredit Crandon became a part of his stage act, and he reproduced her effects for audiences as well as published a pamphlet that described how she achieved some of her more basic effects.

 On August 27, the investigator Comstock asked her to wear a similar device called, a "median control".
 The device consisted of a box into which Crandon and an investigator would put their feet.
 Connecting to the box was a board which was locked on top of the knees, preventing withdrawal of the feet.
 Crandon's hands were held by the investigator and the box with the bell was placed outside the control-box.
 Crandon agreed to be tested and, because of the strict control, no paranormal phenomena in the séance were observed.
 Margery did not win the prize money.